Sonukr/react-gitbook/lectures/01-react/11_nested_components.md

 </div>
 ```

  * *Note: We could have put all of our code in one file, but it's a good practice to break components out into different files to help practice separation of concerns.
-The only downside is we have to be extra conscious of remembering to **export / import** each component to the file where it's rendered.*
+The only downside is that we have to be extra conscious of remembering to **export / import** each component to the file where it's rendered.*